smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 important to double down on making tests clear by using the AAA pattern.
 The easier it is to understand what is being tested despite the challenges presented by more complicated code.
-You should focus on making sure the arrange, act and assert sections of your tests can be easily understood.
+You should focus on making sure the sections of your tests, i.e. arrange, act and assert, are easily understood.

 You can extract assertions or setup into methods, but it will ultimately make the tests just a little bit harder to follow.
+Using too many data driven tests will hide the setup from each test case.

 <div style="margin: 1em" class="pull-right">
 <a href="http://stackoverflow.com/users/912685/chris-edwards">